 Long story short, most of the grocery store’s food is grown thousands of miles away and is shipped.
 The produce you see now probably isn’t in-season where you live.

-Focus on purchasing foods that you know are in-season in your region.
-If you really do want a particular fruit or vegetable at a time during the year where it isn’t available locally, stock up when it is in-season and freeze it!
+Focus on purchasing foods that you know are in season in your region.
+If you really do want a particular fruit or vegetable at a time during the year when it isn’t available locally, stock up when it is in season and freeze it!

 5. Limit Your Food Waste

 To help curb this issue, you can limit your own food waste.
 Here are a few ways to do so:

 - Store leftovers in a freezer or refrigerator for future consumption.